Looking to spice up your pizza game? This vegetarian Mexican pizza is loaded with veggies and flavor. It’s the perfect veggie pizza for pizza night!

 We hope you love this Mexican pizza: let us know in the comments below or on Instagram!
 If you’d like, tag both @acouplecooks and @tillamook if you try it out.

 Related: Want to know more about pizza dough, pizza peels, and the right type of flour?
-Here’s everything you need to know about making artisan pizza.
+Here’s how to make artisan pizza and the best pizza stone.

 Looking for another pizza recipe?